 |Steps 1 - 2 must be completed within 3 hours.||

-Step 2: (a) Set up the Test Patients in your hospital's production environment (or a test environment that mirrors your production environment exactly) and (b) log back into the tool to confirm completion of Step 2 and proceed to Step 3.
+Step 2: (a) Enter the test patients in your hospital's production environment (or a test environment that mirrors your production environment exactly) and (b) log back into the Tool to confirm completion of Step 2 and proceed to Step 3.

 Steps 3 - 6 must be completed with 3 hours.